Holidays with Autism: 7 Tips to Keep It Jolly and Inclusive!

 1. Remember Your Self-Care and Recharge!

-While the holidays with autism may be stressful for the person carrying the diagnosis, experts suggest no family member goes unaffected if one component of the family is neurodivergent.
+While the holidays with autism may be stressful for the person carrying the diagnosis, experts suggest that no family member goes unaffected if one component of the family is neurodivergent.
 It’s important to remember that taking care of yourself is just as important as taking care of your loved one with autism.
 Don’t forget to set aside time to relax and recharge during the holidays.

 Caring for yourself is necessary, leading to significant, scientifically validated, better parenting responses.
 So, take the time you need to do the things you love.